dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 ```

 Note that producer is not aware of filter consumer has provided.
 DiagnosticListener
-will invoke provided filter ommiting additional arguments if necessary, thus the filter
+will invoke provided filter omitting additional arguments if necessary, thus the filter
 should expect to receive null context.
 Producers should enclose IsEnabled call with event name and context with pure IsEnabled
 call for event name, so consumers must ensure that filter allows events without context